2017 Fall Seminar

 11:45 am – 1:00 pm | Networking Luncheon (hosted)

 1:00 – 2:15 pm | “Bet the Career” Issues Facing In-House Counsel (Ethics)

 Lee Arian, Nelson Hardiman, LLP and Terri Cammarano, Hooper Lundy & Bookman PC; and Thomas Knego, Anthem, Inc.

 Our speakers will draw upon their years of in-house counsel experience to talk about thorny issues they have confronted, including responding to government and private investigations; conflicts among board/management/employees; attorney client privilege; preservation of evidence; executives and independent counsel; and dealing with independent board committees.
 The speakers will also look at the big-picture issues, such as the increasing criminalization of corporate decisions; philosophical approaches to settling big cases where the plaintiff’s chance of success is remote but the stakes are high; and generally serving as the moral and ethical center for a company whose financial success may depend on high-risk gambles.
 How do you make the tough “judgment calls”?

 2:15 – 3:30 pm | Different Sides/Different Perspectives – Review of Topical False Claims Act Healthcare Cases

-Jeffrey Dickstein, Phillips & Cohen LLP; Randy Glaser, State of California Department of Justice; Raja Sekaran, Nossaman LLP, and Wendy Weiss, Navigant Consulting, Inc.
+Jeffrey Dickstein, Phillips & Cohen LLP; Randy Glaser, CA Office of the Attorney General; Raja Sekaran, Nossaman LLP, and Wendy Weiss, Navigant Consulting, Inc.